'm Matling~

 Tritabular doctrine

 After promising such a fundamental change, Quu’s lesson boiled down to merely one line: make a dense, bill-like source data sheet.
 Think required print-ready reports an output of data sheet, not the place to fill in original data.
-Merged cell is a visual camouflage of null values.
+Merged cell is a visual camouflage of null values that prevent Excel recognizing patterns.
 Columns (fields) should be atomic.
 Each row should be a record, with no spacing nor subtotal.
 Reports are not made, but summoned, a word you have seen Quu using before.
 The only tricks are obscure shortcuts, mouse actions, and using delta column in source data.

 Quu explained the three sheets until Excel 2010 by default as a theologist would — a parameter sheet, a source sheet, and a presentation sheet — without forgetting to address this is symbolism and the numbers of presentation sheets are limitless given proper source data.